Interview Prep · by talent · Math

 "Why do you love math?"

-"The first time I proved that there are infinitely many primes, I realised math isn't about getting answers — it's about being certain something is true forever.
-That contrast with school math, where you check answers against a key, changed how I work on problems."
+- "The first time I proved there are infinitely many primes, I realised math isn't about getting answers — it's about being certain something is true forever.
+That contrast with school math, where you just check answers against a key, changed how I work on problems."

 "Show me a problem you've worked on recently — walk me through your solution."

-The interview's most common opening question at the strongest schools.
+- The most common opening question at the strongest schools.
 Tests whether the candidate can explain reasoning to another person.

-Pick a problem you've genuinely solved (from SMOPS, NMOS, a past paper) — not a problem you've memorised.
+- Pick a problem you've genuinely solved (from SMOPS, NMOS, a past paper) — not one you've memorised.
 Walk through the key insight, the case split or technique, and what made it click.

 "Here's a problem I'd like you to try — think out loud as you go."